aziabatz/cunqa/docs/docs_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cunqa's documentation!
+Welcome to CUNQA's documentation!
 =================================

-**Cunqa** is a Python/C++ library for quantum computing researchers looking to emulate distributed quantum computing using *CESGA's* resources.
+**CUNQA** is a Python/C++ platform to simulate distributed quantum computing on the `CESGA HPC environment <https://cesga-docs.gitlab.io/index.html>`_.
+CUNQA creates and manages virtual QPUs, which are classical resources allocated for emulation tasks, where distributed quantum programs can be executed.
+The Python API is structured in a way which will be familiar to Qiskit users, while the backend is written in C++ for performance.
 All code available on our `GitHub repository <https://github.com/CESGA-Quantum-Spain/cunqa>`_.

-Check out the :doc:`first_steps` for instructions on how to get started.
-On :doc:`api` you'll find all cunqa classes.
+First time users can find a tutorial on :doc:`first_steps`.
+For documentation of individual objects and functions check :doc:`cunqa`.
+Illustrative examples of use can be found in ....

 .. toctree::